JulieMontoya/BCP_design/version_6/README.md

 and need to have space inserted and the pointers to subsequent sections (which are stored in a trailer record at the end of the parts list) adjusted to suit.

+# SIDEWAYS BUILD

+It is possible to run BCP in **MODE 1** on a Model B with at least 16KB of sideways RAM, or by burning the ROM image to a 27128 EPROM.
+The image file is designed to load into main RAM below the **MODE 7** screen and copy itself to a sideways RAM bank specified on the command line.
+This allows use without the `*SRLOAD` command

+Unlike previous versions, this sideways ROM / RAM version is designed to behave as a "proper" sideways ROM with a service entry point which responds to `*HELP` and also provides some new *COMMANDS:

++ `*BCP <hex_addr>` calls an arbitrary address in memory
++ `*PARSE` parses a command in the card buffer

+The contents of the BASIC variables `A%`, `X%` and `Y%` are used to seed the 6502 accumulator, X and Y registers respectively when `*BCP` is called.
+On return, the BASIC variable `U%` will contain the processor status in ith highest byte, Y in the next-highest byte, X in the next- -lowest byte and the accumulator in the lowest byte, exactly like the BASIC function `USR`.  `U%` is also set on return from `*PARSE`, which is effectively equivalent to `U%=USR(parse_cmd)`.

+Previous sideways builds required a small stub in main memory with code to throw errors and call sideways routines.
+This stub is no longer necessary, as code exists within the ROM image to throw an error from main memory by copying the error number and message text to &101 _et seq_, storing &00 in &100 and executing this as a BRK instruction;
+and the *COMMAND extensions effectively replace the jump table.

 # WL2DES